MickaelGuilbeaud/Watched/README.md

 #### Logging

-Logging is done with Timber.
-We initialize it to only print logs in debug builds, preventing logs in release versions.
+Logging is done using Timber.
+It is initialized to only print logs in debug builds, preventing logs in release versions.

 ### Codestyle